 Your child’s diagnosis and treatment

 Finding out that your child has cancer is overwhelming.
-Childhood Cancer Foundation Ireland is here to support you.
+Childhood Cancer Ireland is here to support you.

 The most common types of childhood cancers include cancers of the blood (leukaemia and lymphoma) primary bone cancers and solid tumours, such as.